prejudice:

 Funding generously provided by the American Philosophical Association (apaonline.org),

-and Washington University in St Louis' Center for the Humanities,
+and Washington University in St Louis' Center for the Humanities, Chancellor's Graduate Program and The Department of Philosophy |

 WHAT IS THIS WORKSHOP ABOUT?